President Trump calls Inslee a ‘snake’ after governor and Pence meet on coronavirus

 When asked Friday by a reporter about Pence’s visit to Washington , the president said he told Pence not to be nice to the governor.

-“So I told Mike not to be complimentary to the governor, because that governor is a snake, Inslee,” said Trump.
+“So I told Mike not to be complimentary to the governor, because that governor is a snake, Inslee,” Trump said.
 “And I said, ‘If you’re nice to him, he will take advantage.’
 And I would have said no.”

 “Let me just tell you, we have a lot of problems with the governor, the governor of Washington … we have many problems,” Trump added.
 “So Mike may be happy with him, but I am not.”